thovpp/c-sharp-winform-default/README.md

 ## You will find in this repo:

-* NetBeans Apache Ant project including JUnit Test
+* Visual Studio project including Winform
-* .gitignore file for NetBeans project
+* .gitignore file for Visual Studio project
 * README.md - this file itself - using Markdown language

 ### © 2023 tho.vp | fb/thuthiet.tho